-As with any organization, union coffers present opportunities for illegal self-enrichment by people who think they can get … Read More ➡
+As with any type of organization, labor unions present opportunities for illegal self-enrichment.
+That’s especially true for their health, … Read More ➡

 The Department of Labor’s Office of Labor-Management Standards, as NLPC readers well know, has identified and helped prosecute much union corruption over the years.
 But the agency’s efforts would be even better realized if it finalized a pair of dormant rules promised two years ago.
 The first would establish a new financial reporting form, T-1, requiring unions with at least some private-sector members to disclose financial data for pension funds and other trusts.
 The second would impose financial reporting upon intermediate-level unions.
 Each had been proposed during the first term of the Bush presidency but shelved under President Obama.
 Contrary to frequent assertions from labor leaders, these regulations would not be burdensome.
 But they are likely to make unions more responsive to dues-paying members.